puneeth579/jsonsrv/README.md

 ```

 ####UnsafeAction
-On the other side, [UnsafeAction](src/main/java/org/brutusin/jsonsrv/UnsafeAction.java) is used to implement *unsafe* business logic, that has side-effects expected by the user, like for example, business model state changes.
+On the other side, [UnsafeAction](src/main/java/org/brutusin/jsonsrv/UnsafeAction.java) is used to implement *unsafe* business logic, that has side-effects expected by the user, like for example, business a model state change.

-Results of these actions are not cacheable, and only `POST` request method is supported.
+Results of these actions are not cacheable, and only the `POST` request method is allowed.

 Example:
 ```java